“How long have I been in here…? Half a day?”

-“Leonardo Grandmore, the proud governor of Krovrin!
+“Leonard Grandmore, the proud governor of Krovrin!
 And I came here for your head, Axenus!”

 The initial confusion of why such a powerful man was personally after his head shook Aaron for a few moments.
-Thinking back a month or two, it suddenly hit him like a ton of bricks.
+Thinking back a month or two, it suddenly hit Aaron like a ton of bricks.